wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

-   parties that the domain administrator has selected and is responsible for managing successfully.

-   There are some cases where the domain administrator is different than the domain owner.
+   There are some cases in which the domain administrator is not the same as the domain owner.
 In those cases, a domain owner has delegated operational responsibility to the domain administrator.
-So no matter whether a domain owner is also the domain administrator or not, the domain administrator is nevertheless operationally responsible for the proper configuration operation of the domain.
+So no matter whether a domain owner is also the domain administrator or not, the domain administrator is operationally responsible for the proper configuration operation of the domain.

    So in the case of a domain name failing to successfully validate, when this is due to a misconfiguration of the domain, that is the